 Knowing that TOLAC simply means you are “trying for a VBAC” makes it easy to turn it into a positive in your mind.

-Mentally preparing for those conversation with a provider who only refers you as a TOLAC rather than a VBAC makes it easier to understand.
-In fact, it would be a great idea to just beef up that definition a little and make TOLAC mean “VBAC Success” for you!
+Mentally preparing for those conversations with a provider or nurse who only refers to you as a TOLAC rather than a VBAC makes it easier to understand.
+It would be a great idea to beef up that definition a little and make TOLAC mean “on my way to a VBAC” for you!

 Mental preparation accounts for so much, especially when preparing for a journey such as this.